2x2y2/tiny-vm/README.md

 PRNT    | r                             | prints out r to stdout STOP    | nothing                       | halts program execution

-## tiny-comp
+## tiny-assembler
-Compiles your code in tiny-assembly to binary format.
+Assembles your code in tiny-assembly to binary format.

 You can store 16-bit signed variables at the end of the code by prefixing them with a dot (and reference them in code by their address).

-The compiler is, admittedly, poorly-written.
+The assembler is, admittedly, poorly-written.
 It WILL compile garbage if provided garbage.

 ## Example program
 The following program is a simple for-loop that prints all signed 16-bit integers up to 32766.